libelle17/neuserver/README.md

 the management of those tables.</p>

 <p style="margin-left:11%; margin-top: 1em"><b>13)</b> With
-specific command line options for neuserver, faxes can be deleted, especially: <b><br>
+specific command line options for neuentw, faxes can be deleted, especially: <b><br>
 a)</b> in hylafax by callinng &rsquo;faxrm&rsquo; <b><br>
 b)</b> in capisuite: by deleting files like